akitogo/commandbox-minify/readme.md

-﻿# A Commandbox module combines and minifies JavaScript and CSS files
+﻿# A Commandbox module which combines and minifies JavaScript and CSS files

 It uses Google Closure Compiler for compression and minification of JS files.
 For CSS a CFML port of YUI compressor is used.